 - One way to meal prep this is to cut the onion and jalapeño the night before.
 Measure out the seasoning and get the slow cooker on the counter so that in the morning it is simply a two minute dump-and-go.

-- I love using the refried beans for meals throughout the week.
-Pull out the frozen refried beans the night before you will use them for the following night’s dinner.
+- I love using these for meals throughout the week.
+Pull out the frozen beans the night before you will use them for the following night’s dinner.
 Add tortillas, cheese and other toppings and this is a five minute dinner!

 - Meal prep this for a Seven layer dip for a party on the weekend.
 Grab 1-2 cups of the beans from the freezer the night before you want to use them.
 Stir them up and start the layering process of the dip.
 You can have a dip ready in under 10 minutes and be out the door.

 - I love nachos.
 I mean L O V E!
 In 15 minutes, you can make them for dinner on a busy, stressful night.
 Pull the beans out of the freezer and microwave them on defrost.
 Once they are ready, layer the beans with cheese, jalapeños, olives over chips on a sheet pan.
 Cook at 400 degrees for 10 minutes.
-Top with homemade guacamole and sour cream.
+Top with homemade guacamole, homemade salsa and sour cream.